-The Company's current product mix consisting of payment and recharge services, data plans, subscription plans, mobile phones, and loyalty points redemption.
+The Company's current product mix consisting of payment and recharge services, data plans, subscription plans, mobile phones, loyalty points redemption and other products bundles (i.e. mobile protection plans).
 Chinese mobile phone consumers often utilize third-party e-marketing websites to pay their phone bills.
 If the consumer connected directly to the telecommunications provider to pay his or her bill, the consumer would miss out on any benefits or marketing discounts that e-marketers provide.
 Thus, consumers log on to these e-marketer's websites, click into their respective phone provider's store, and "top up," or pay, their telecommunications provider for additional mobile data and talk time.

 To connect to the respective mobile telecommunications providers, these e-marketers must utilize a portal licensed by the applicable telecommunication company that processes the payment.
-We have been granted one of these licenses by China United Network

-Communications Group Co., Ltd. ("China Unicom") and China Mobile Communications Corporation ("China Mobile"), each of which is a major telecommunications provider in China.
+We have been granted one of these licenses by China United Network Communications Group Co., Ltd. ("China Unicom") and China Mobile Communications Corporation ("China Mobile"), each of which is a major telecommunications provider in China.
 We principally earn revenue by providing mobile payment and recharge services to customers of China Unicom and China Mobile.

 We conduct our mobile payment business through Shanghai JiuGe Technology Co., Ltd. ("JiuGe Techology"), our contractually controlled affiliate through the entry into a series of agreements known as variable interest agreements (the "VIE Agreements") in October 2018.
-In the first half of 2018, JiuGe Technology secured contracts with China Unicom and China Mobile to distribute mobile data for businesses and corporations in nine provinces/municipalities, namely Chengdu, Jiangxi, Jiangsu, Chongqing, Shanghai, Zhuhai, Zhejiang, Shaanxi and Inner Mongolia.
+In the first half of 2018, JiuGe Technology secured contracts with China Unicom and China Mobile to distribute mobile data for businesses and corporations in nine provinces/municipalities, namely Chengdu, Jiangxi, Jiangsu, Chongqing, Shanghai, Zhuhai, Zhejiang, Shaanxi, Inner Mongolia, Henan and Fujian.
 In September 2018, JiuGe Technology launched and commercialized mobile payment and recharge services to businesses for China Unicom.
+In May 2021, JiuGe Technology signed a volume-based agreement with China Mobile Fujian to offer recharge services to the Fujian province which we have launched and commercialized in November 2021.